-To obtain a certificate of insurance, a written request (Email will suffuce) and a copy of the supporting documentation (contract, lease agreement, grant, etc.) specifying the insurance requirements and limits must be sent to the Jackie Adams in Risk Management.
+To obtain a certificate of insurance, a written request (Email will suffice) and a copy of the supporting documentation (contract, lease agreement, grant, etc.) specifying the insurance requirements and limits must be sent to Jackie Adams in Risk Management.
 201 LMH (fax 616-331-3287).

 The following information will be needed in order to prepare the certificate:

 - To whom the certificate is to be issued - Name, address

 - A copy of the contract/agreement or other documentation that describes the insurance requirements

 The certificates will be electronically sent directly to the Certificate Holder with a copy to the requestor, unless alternative instructions are provided.